puneetk91/exchange-rate-fetcher/README.md

 Note:
 - Currently it only supports **USD** and **BITCOIN**.
-The mock client written only returns data for a given currency as of now.
+The mock com.exchangerate.client written only returns data for a given currency as of now.
-We can also integrate this to some other real client to fetch this data.
+We can also integrate this to some other real com.exchangerate.client to fetch this data.
 - Using `BigDecimal` as the datatype for Currency, we can use datatypes like `MonetaryMoney`, `Currency` or implement our own datatype to improve the precision.